griffithlab/immuno_gcp_wdl_manuscript/ManualReview_README.md

 Example with high inter-algorithm agreement (binding affinities all < 100 nm)
 <img width="1434" alt=" high inter-algorithm agreement" src="https://github.com/user-attachments/assets/d628c5df-c5c8-4b43-8a1d-b9ec684746ec" />

-Example with low inter-algorithm agreement (binding affinities range from ~ 300 - 10 , 000 nm)
+Example with low inter-algorithm agreement (binding affinities range from ~ 300-10 , 000 nm)
 <img width="1447" alt="low inter-algorithm agreement" src="https://github.com/user-attachments/assets/8d8e85b5-c0b5-42aa-aaea-cab4b0b4d7ba" />

 **Processing (aka elution) Algorithm Scores**

-Processing (aka elution) algorithm scores are discussed briefly above and generally reported on a 0 - 1 scale, with higher numbers indicating a higher probability of being presented.
+Processing (aka elution) algorithm scores are discussed briefly above and generally reported on a 0-1 scale, with higher numbers indicating a higher probability of being presented.
 The shape of the distribution of these scores varies from algorithm to algorithm so where possible the

-percentile rank should be considered (e.g. considering a percentile score < 2 % to be acceptable).
+percentile rank should be considered (e.g. considering a percentile score <2% to be acceptable).

 **Immunogenicity Algorithm Scores**

-Immunogenicity algorithm scores are discussed briefly above and generally reported on a 0 - 1 scale, with higher numbers indicating a higher probability of being recognized by a T cell. pVACtools currently supports DeepImmuno and BigMHC_IM.
-DeepImmuno was trained on immune validation data from IEDB, but not tumor specific immunogenicity data (citation) and predictions are available for only lengths 9 - 10 and a relatively narrow set of HLA alleles compared to the binding and presentation algorithms.
+Immunogenicity algorithm scores are discussed briefly above and generally reported on a 0-1 scale, with higher numbers indicating a higher probability of being recognized by a T cell. pVACtools currently supports DeepImmuno and BigMHC_IM.
+DeepImmuno was trained on immune validation data from IEDB, but not tumor specific immunogenicity data and predictions are available for only lengths 9-10 and a relatively narrow set of HLA alleles compared to the binding and presentation algorithms.
 In general, Immunogenicity prediction algorithms are considered to be experimental at this stage.